On the Consistency of Ordinal Regression Methods: Ordinal regression models

 \section{Ordinal regression models}

 We introduce the different ordinal regression models that we will consider within this paper.
-Considering first the absolute error, we will write this loss as a sum of 0-1 loss functions\footnote{The 0-1 loss, defined as the function that is $1$ for negative values and $0$ otherwise can be defined in bracket notation as $\ell_{0-1}(t) = \llbracket \alpha_i \leq 0 §\rrbracket$.}.
+Considering first the absolute error, we will write this loss as a sum of binary 0-1 loss functions\footnote{The 0-1 loss, defined as the function that is $1$ for negative values and $0$ otherwise can be defined in bracket notation as $\ell_{0-1}(t) = \llbracket \alpha_i \leq 0 §\rrbracket$.}.
 This is a key reformulation of the absolute error that we will use throughout the paper.
-Let $y \in \mathcal{Y}$ and $\alpha \in \mathcal{S}$, then
+For any $y \in \mathcal{Y}$ and $\alpha \in \mathcal{S}$ we have the following sequence of equivalences

-Now, if $\alpha_y \geq 0$ then the second summand equals zero.
+If $\alpha_y \geq 0$ then the second summand of the last equation equals zero.
 Otherwise, if $\alpha_y < 0$, then the first summand equals zero.
 In either case, we have

-This expression suggests that a natural surrogate can be constructed by replacing the 0-1 loss in the above expression function by a convex surrogate such as the logistic or hinge loss.
+This expression suggests that a natural surrogate can be constructed by replacing the binary 0-1 loss in the above expression function by a convex surrogate such as the logistic or hinge loss.
 Denoting by $\varphi: \RR \to \RR$ such surrogate, we obtain the following loss function that we denote \emph{all threshold (AT)}:

 This function has appeared under different names in the literature.
 When $\varphi$ is the hinge loss, this model is known as support vector ordinal regression with implicit constraints~\citep{Keerthi2003} and support vector with sum-of-margins strategy~\citep{Shashua}.
 When $\varphi$ is the exponential loss, this model has been described in~\citep{lin2006large} as ordinal regression boosting with all margins.
 Finally,~\citet{Rennie} provided a unifying formulation for this approach considering for the hinge, logistic and exponential loss under the name of All-Threshold loss, a name that we will adopt in this paper.